 Taxis in Jacksonville

 Ride-hailing services such as Uber and Lyft have an established presence in Jacksonville.
 Rates are also generally more reasonable than the equivalent taxi ride.
-Users simply need to download the relevant app onto their smartphone and register for an account using their bank card.
+Users need to download the relevant app onto their smartphone and register for an account using their bank card.

 Cycling in Jacksonville